sled-rs/sled-rs.github.io/errors.md

 compiler to early-exit as well.

 The try `?` operator can save us a lot of effort, but it also has risks.
-We are often encouraged to push error handling paths in ways that make it more cumbersome to handle an error in a single place.
 We are enticed by the easy early return.
 But try `?` is fundamentally about propagation.
 And we must only use it when we require that the caller handles the issue that has popped up.

 Our intention is to call `caller()` 3 times in `main()`, regardless of whether `caller()` needs to handle errors internally or not.
 This is what we really